 Turning your Wi-Fi router into a personal VPN server

-Setting your server takes a bit of work but is the best way to go about having VPN.
-It's free, and you're in charge of your data.
+Setting up your server takes a bit of work, but is the best way to go about having a VPN.
+It’s free, and you’re in charge of your data as well as your security.

 Generally, to use a router's VPN, you first need to set up Dynamic DNS, which I detailed in this post on DDNS.
 After that, configure the VPN protocol of your choice, as mentioned above.

-Besides standard VPN servers, many routers also have a simplified app-based VPN solution.
-Specifically, Ubiquiti's AmpliFi routers come with Teleport, and Asus routers have Instant Guard.
-Both are valuable and well-thought-out VPN solutions for mobile users, as I detailed in this post on Instant Guard vs Teleport.
+Many routers offer a simplified app-based VPN solution in addition to standard VPN servers.
+Specifically, Ubiquiti routers come with Teleport, and Asus routers have Instant Guard.
+Both are valuable and well-thought-out VPN solutions for mobile users, as I detailed in this post on Instant Guard vs. Teleport.

-Finally, a home router can handle between three and thirty VPN clients simultaneously, depending on the model -- enough for any personal needs.
+Depending on the model, a home router can handle between 3 and 30 VPN clients simultaneously—enough for any personal need.

 The takeaway